kinshuk4/daily-coding-problem-solutions/Problems901_950/README.md

 For example, given the linked list `7 -> 7 -> 3 -> 5` and `k = 2`, it should become `3 -> 5 -> 7 -> 7`.

 Given the linked list `1 -> 2 -> 3 -> 4 -> 5` and `k = 3`, it should become `3 -> 4 -> 5 -> 1 -> 2`.

+## Daily Coding Problem: Problem #928 [Easy]

+This problem was asked by Microsoft.

+A number is considered perfect if its digits sum up to exactly 10.

+Given a positive integer `n`, return the `n`-th perfect number.

+For example, given 1, you should return 19.
+Given 2, you should return 28.